Mullins in Marion County, South Carolina — The American South (South Atlantic)

 (Continued from other side)

-Construction of the Planters’ Warehouse began in late 1894 and in August 1895 Mullins hosted its first tobacco market.
+Construction of the Planters Warehouse began in late 1894 and in August 1895 Mullins hosted its first tobacco market.
 By 1902, Mullins had two banks, three tobacco warehouses, four tobacco re-drying plants, and had become the leading tobacco market in the state.
 The early 20th century commercial buildings on N. Main St. and large homes on E. Wine St. remain as reminders of the prosperity that tobacco once brought to the town.

 Erected 2018 by Marion County.
-(Marker Number 34-12.)
+(Marker Number 34-21.)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce.
 A significant historical year for this entry is 1892.

 Location.
 34° 12.335′ N, 79° 15.254′ W. Marker is in Mullins, South Carolina, in Marion County.
-Marker is on North Main Street, on the left when traveling west.
+It is on North Main Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 100 N Main Street, Mullins SC 29574, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 4, 2023.
+This page was last revised on January 13, 2025.
 It was originally submitted on May 26, 2023, by Dave W of Co, Colorado.
-This page has been viewed 90 times since then and 22 times this year.
+This page has been viewed 1,237 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on May 26, 2023, by Dave W of Co, Colorado. • Andrew Ruppenstein was the editor who published this page.